-- 1) Which sensors from among an available set are needed to produce optimal activity recognition results? - 2) Can sensors be clustered together to form a new, smaller set of sensors without sacrificing recognition accuracy? - 3) Can insights be gleaned about sensor selection and placement in smart environments?
+- 2 Can sensors be clustered together to form a new, smaller set of sensors without sacrificing recognition accuracy? - 3 Can insights be gleaned about sensor selection and placement in smart environments?

 To address the first question, we want to design an approach to select sensors for use in a smart environment that will be effective for a variety of different activity recognition algorithms.
-As a result, in this study we employ the mutual information (MI) measure [15] to rank sensors.
-MI quantifies the mutual dependence of two variables, in this case sensor s and an activity A, by calculating the dependence between the joint distribution of the two variables and the distribution if the variables are independent.
+As a result, in this study we employ the mutual information (MI) measure23 to rank sensors.
+MI quantifies the mutual dependence of two variables; in this case, sensor s and an activity A by calculating the dependence between the joint distribution of the two variables and the distribution if the variables are independent.
 Drawing from filter-based sensor selection strategies, we systematically evaluate the effect of removing sensors with low MI values on activity recognition performance.
-In this case we are choosing sensors which best discriminate the activities.
-The calculation of an MI value for sensor s given a set of activities A is shown in Equation 4.
+In this case, we are choosing sensors which best discriminate the activities.
+The calculation of an MI value for sensor s given a set of activities A is shown in Eq.
+(4).

-$$MI(s,A) = \sum{es \in values(s)} \sum{a \in A} P(es,a) \log(P(es,a) / P(es)P(a))$$ (4)
+$$MI(s, A) = \sum{es \in \text{values}(s)} \sum{a \in A} P(es, a) \\ \times \log \left[P(es, a) / P(es) P(a) \right]$$ (4)

-In the context of sensor selection, Equation 4 provides a method for quantifying the value of a particular sensor in recognizing a set of activities.
+In the context of sensor selection, Eq.
+(4) provides a method for quantifying the value of a particular sensor in recognizing a set of activities.
 When a sensor is removed, the corresponding sensor events are removed from the dataset as though the corresponding sensor was physically removed from the space.
-Using this method we can determine experimentally how many sensors are needed in a given space to recognize a specific set of activities.
+Using this method, we can determine experimentally how many sensors are needed in a given space to recognize a specific set of activities.

 The second question is analogous to the idea of feature construction in machine learning.
 In particular, when motion sensors are placed in a smart environment we manually restrict their range of observation in order to provide fine-grained resident localization in the space.
-If we merge the fields of view for neighboring sensors we can replace the pair of sensors with a single sensor associated with a larger field of view.
+If we merge the fields of view for neighboring sensors, we can replace the pair of sensors with a single sensor associated with a larger field of view.
 Rather than predefine the number of sensors we want to include in the space, we automate the selection of a number of sensors as well as selection of specific sensors.
-We do this by performing hierarchical clustering on the sensors, selecting the set of clusters that yield the highest MI values and merging sensors within the clusters that share physical proximity in the space.
+We do this by performing hierarchical clustering on the sensors, selecting the set of clusters that yield the highest MI values, and merging sensors within the clusters that share physical proximity in the space.
 If a set of sensors falls within the same cluster, we map the corresponding sensor IDs onto a new sensor ID that is the representative for the cluster.
-In this way the dataset reflects the sensor events that would be generated if the cluster of neighboring sensors was replaced by one sensor with a field of view that encompasses the entire neighborhood.
+In this way, the dataset reflects the sensor events that would be generated if the cluster of neighboring sensors was replaced by one sensor with a field of view that encompasses the entire neighborhood.